CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 <img src="../../assets/install/shellmini_pinginstaller_finish.PNG"/>

-At the end of the install process, a window will prompt you where to save the `bat` or `sh` shortcut file.
+At the end of the install process, a window will prompt you where to save the `bat` or `sh` shortcut file used to launch `PINGWizard`.
 Browse to the desired location and click `Submit`.

 <img src="../../assets/install/shortcut_gui.PNG"/>

 ## That's It!

 PINGMapper is now ready to go.
-[Launch PINGWizard](./PINGWizard.md), a new interface for PINGMapper, to start processing data.
+The recommended next step is to [launch PINGWizard](./PINGWizard.md), the point-and-click interface for testing, updating, and processing data with `PINGMapper`.